Anello-Photonics/docs-A1/docs/getting_started_maritimeins.rst

 1. Ensure the unit is powered off while launching the vehicle into the water.

 2. While the USV is stationary in water, power on the unit.
-A good GPS signal is required for position initialization.
+A good GPS signal is required for position and heading initialization.

 3. For best performance, first perform a short square mission with 30–50 m edges to give the system visibility into currents before GPS is lost.